richardgourley/django-wagtail-stepbystep/README.md

 - Creating a menu of existing pages marked 'show in menu'

 - Setting up image fields for a home page hero image.
-- Using wagtail images and the django 'as' template tag to display image fields in different scenarios.
+- Using wagtail images and the django 'as' template tag to display image fields as a background.
 - Looping context variables in the home page.

 ## STEP BY STEP GUIDE